-12.15 At Wells-next-the-Sea Primary and Nursery School, we understand the importance of recording low-level concerns and the actions taken in light of these being reported.
+12.15 At Alderman Peel High School we understand the importance of recording lowlevel concerns and the actions taken in light of these being reported.
 The records are kept confidential and stored securely.
 We will review the records we hold to identify potential patterns and take action.
 This could be through a disciplinary process but also by referring to the Local Authority Education Duty Desk on 01603 307797.
 Please note, where a child, parent/carer or staff member makes an allegation of harm, this will not be considered as a 'low level' concern without consultation with the Local Authority Education Duty Desk or the LADO service directly.